hapax/hapax.github.io/assets/bloch.md

 $$

 Using $|\alpha|^2 + |\beta|^2 = 1$ and some trig identities, we
-reproduce the Bloch sphere map:
+reproduce the Bloch sphere map exactly:

 $$
 \alpha = |\alpha| = \sqrt{\frac{1}{2}(1 + \cos\theta)} =